resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 Host key verification failed.
 ```

+Um: Windows users: that's the: "Do you trust...." dialogue

 -- *Slide End* --

-The error message is very helpful: it even gives you the location of your known hosts file, and the
+The error message is very helpful: it even gives you the location of your file, and the
 exact command required to fix it!

 Note that earlier versions of the ssh software don't show the command required to fix this warning!